helmfile/helmfile/docs/index.md

 * `HELMFILE_FILE_PATH` - specify the path to the helmfile.yaml file
 * `HELMFILE_INTERACTIVE` - enable interactive mode, expecting `true` lower case.
 The same as `--interactive` CLI flag
 * `HELMFILE_RENDER_YAML` - force helmfile.yaml to be rendered as a Go template regardless of file extension, expecting `true` lower case.
 Useful for migrating from v0 to v1 without renaming files to `.gotmpl`
+* `HELMFILE_ENV_FILE` - specify path to a dotenv file to load environment variables from.
+Variables already set in the environment are not overridden.
+The same as `--env-file` CLI flag

 ## CLI Reference